ShubhanshuJha/LeetCode-Ultimate-DP-Study-Plan/README.md

 recalculating the result.
 ```

 After we calculate F(2), let's store it somewhere (typically in a hashmap), so in the future, whenever we need to find F(2), we can just refer to the value we already calculated instead of having to go through the entire tree again.
-Below is an example of what the recursion tree for finding F(6) looks like with memoization:
+Below is an example of what the recursion tree for finding F(6) looks like with memoization and without memoization:

+![alt text][tree]

+[tree]: https://github.com/ShubhanshuJha/LeetCode_Ultimate-DP-Study-Plan/blob/main/Recursion%20Tree%20before%20Memoization.png "Recursion Tree without Memoization"

 ![alt text][tree]